IncrediCoders/Python1/README.md

 * **Bonus Challenges**: But wait, there's more!
 Some levels have even more challenges!
     * [Level 3: Bonus Challenges](https://github.com/CodaKids/Python1/wiki/Level-3:-Bonus-Challenges): Switch to a longer quiz we wrote for you, add more questions to the quiz, and/or make your own quiz, on any topic!
     * [Level 5: Bonus Challenge](https://github.com/CodaKids/Python1/wiki/Level-5:-Bonus-Challenge): Design your own levels for the game!
 Then you can play your game that you designed.
 * **Extra Topics**: The goal of the book is to walk you through the process of making some great games!
 But there's always more to learn!
 These extra topics complement the book!
+Example: [Level 3: While Loops](https://github.com/IncrediCoders/Python1/wiki/Level-3:-While-Loops).
-* **Online Articles**:
+* **Online Articles**: Next, we provided these pages that feature explanation articles, videos, and tutorials that further teach the topics that we cover in each level!
+Example: [Level 1: Online Articles](https://github.com/IncrediCoders/Python1/wiki/Level-1:-Online-Articles).
-* Learning Quizes
+* Learning Quizes: If you're a teacher or parent, you might want to check and see how well your student has learned the topics in each level.
+Sometimes, taking quizzes helps teach lessons beyond what you'd get from instructions and activities.
+Each Learning Quiz features 10 questions.
+The answers to the quizes are in the main Solutions folder in this GitHub repo.
+Example: [Level 1: Learning Quiz](https://github.com/IncrediCoders/Python1/wiki/Level-1:-Learning-Quiz)).
 * Unplugged Activities
 * Rewards
 * **Issues**: